SmartTokenLabs/interview-tests/web3-technolgy-developer/web3-technology-developer.md

 ````

 - Using the Token Negotiator documentation, configure the application so that it can locate the NFT's you have created once your wallet is connected.
-- Make adjustments to the NFT images load, instead of the mock images from part 1.
+- Make adjustments so NFTs images load instead of mock images.
 - Push the changes so far to github under the commit name, 'part 3 - complete' with any additional details you wish to add.

 ## Part 4 - Finishing touches & submission: